Cristobal-Sepulveda/Google_Maps_Implementation/README.md

         val latitude = 37.422160
         val longitude = -122.084270

-    4. Create a new LatLng object called home.
+    4. Create a new LatLng object called homeLatLng.
 In the LatLng object, use the values you just created.

         val homeLatLng = LatLng(latitude, longitude)